webb-e/Lake_area_change/ReadMe.md

 # Lake_area_change
-This is the companion code to: Webb, E.E. and A.K.
-Liljedahl.
-Earlier than Anticipated Diminishing Lake Area Across the Northern Permafrost Zone.
-Nature Geoscience (2022).
+This is the companion code to: Webb, E.E., Liljedahl, A.K.
+Diminishing lake area across the northern permafrost zone.
+Nat.
+Geosci.
+(2023). https://doi.org/10.1038/s41561-023-01128-z

 It consists of an Excel file with the data (`LakeChangeData.xlsx`) and two R files; `LakeChange_stats.R` runs the analysis code and `LakeChange_SummaryTable.R` reproduces the summary table.